Avoiding Unnecessary Surgeries

 5. LOVE YOURSELF

-Because "elective surgeries" that are intended to change who and what we are have become one of the most common forms of surgery, I want to remind people of what the famous painter/sculptor "Michelangelo" said when someone asked him how he was able to take an ordinary stone and carve it into something as beautiful and magnificent as the "Statue of David".
+Because "elective surgeries" that aren't necessary for our health such as cosmetic surgeries that are purely for aesthetic purposes are quickly becoming one of the most common forms of surgery, I want to remind people of what the famous painter/sculptor "Michelangelo" said when someone asked him how he was able to take an ordinary stone and carve it into something as beautiful and magnificent as the "Statue of David".

 "Michelangelo" said that "David" was already in the stone, and that all he had to do was chip away the excess that was covering him up.